 - Chandar Namaskar (Moon Salutation)

-Its name can be translated as ‘the one that sticks’.
-It’s related to the water and earth elements, the immune system, and all that is oily.
-Kapha is predominant in those people who tend to gain weight easily or have a thick build.
-This Dosha makes people prone to a slow rhythm of life, so the stimulation of the inner fire and air is needed.
-Kapha increases during winter.
+Its name can be seen as the one that sticks.
+This dosha is related to the water and earth elements, the immune system, and all that is oily.
+This dosha is predominant in people who tend to gain weight easily or have a thick build.
+Kapha dosha increases during the winter.

 Yoga For Kapha

-What’s needed the most in cases of predominant or excessive Kapha is exercises to heat up the body, and also those that help release accumulated toxins, a function that becomes harder to achieve due to the predominant dense elements of this Dosha.
+What’s needed in the case of excessive Kapha is exercises to heat up the body and also those that help release accumulated toxins, a function that becomes difficult to achieve due to the dense elements of this dosha.

 Asanas for Kapha Dosha